FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_pro/FLO-2D Storm Drain Manual 2021/Chapter 1.rst

 Initially, the FLO-2D PRO two-dimensional flood routing model was integrated with the Environmental Protection Agency (EPA) Storm Water Management
 Model (SWMM) Version 5.0.022 (Rossman, 2005; Rossman, Lewis A., 2006; Rossman, Lewis A., 2007) starting in 2013.
-The FLO-

-2D storm drain engine has evolved into a completely new and unique model component.
+The FLO-2D storm drain engine has evolved into a completely new and unique model component.
 The FLO-2D storm drain engine simulates the exchange of surface water flow with a storm drain system as a flow continuum (one body of water).
 Over the years, as the storm drain code expanded, the original SWMM source code became obsolete, and the FLO-2D storm drain system represents a significant advancement in storm drain detail, accuracy and speed.